tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 in such a way that the relay cannot inspect the contents of messages, and the gateway and target cannot discover the client's identity.

 ({{!OHAI-SVCB=I-D.draft-ietf-ohai-svcb-config}}) discusses discovering of oblivious DoH servers and their assoicated gateways more dynamically.
 A network might operate a DoH resolver that provides more optimized or more relevant DNS answers and is accessible using Oblivious HTTP, and might want to advertise support for Oblivious HTTP via mechanisms like DHCP and Router Advertisement Options for the Discovery of Network-designated Resolvers ({{!DNR=I-D.draft-ietf-add-ddr}}) and Discovery of Designated Resolvers ({{!DDR=I-D.draft-ietf-add-dnr}}).

 Clients can use trusted relays to access these gateways and oblivious DoH servers.
 For deployments that support this kind of discovery, the gateway and target resources need to be located on the same host.
 In order for DoH servers to function as oblivious targets, their associated gateways need to be accessible via an oblivious relay.
 DoH servers used with the discovery mechanisms in {{OHAI-SVCB}} can either be publicly accessible, or specific to a network.
 In general, only publicly accessible DoH servers will work as oblivious targets, unless there is a coordinated deployment with an oblivious relay that is also hosted within a network.
 If the DoH resolver is only accessible to the devices attached to the network and is not publicly accessible, it cannot be reached by the relay.
 If DoH resolver needs be publically accessible to support Oblivious HTTP, it is a drastic change to the way it is operated is some deployments.
 Most importantly, it needs to be protected from Layer 3 and Layer 4 DDoS attacks from the Internet.
 In some deployments, initiating a TCP connection from the Internet to a oblivious DoH server is complicated because of the presence of translators and firewalls.

 This document defines a way to host oblivious DoH servers without being publically accessible but allows the clients to access the oblivious DoH servers via a trusted relay.
-Most importantly, it protects the oblivious DoH server from Layer 3 and Layer 4 DDoS attacks.
-However, the oblivious DoH server needs to be protected from Layer 7 DDoS attacks (see Section 8.3 of ({{!ORELAY-FEEDBACK=I-D.draft-rdb-ohai-feedback-to-proxy}})).
+Most importantly, it protects the oblivious DoH server from Layer 3 and Layer 4 DDoS attacks from the Internet.
+However, the oblivious DoH server still needs to be protected from Layer 7 DDoS attacks from the clients authorized to connect via the Oblivious relay (see Section 8.3 of ({{!ORELAY-FEEDBACK=I-D.draft-rdb-ohai-feedback-to-proxy}})).

 # Conventions and Definitions